dassencio/mapgen/README.md

   should be displayed or not.

 - `markers`: List of markers to be displayed on the map.
-Each marker must have a pair of coordinates specified so it can be drawn on the map.
+Each marker must have a pair of coordinates specifying its location.
 A marker is not required to have a popup (`popup contents` is an optional attribute).

-## Attributes in `default marker settings`:
+### Attributes in `default marker settings`:

 - `icon`: Path to an icon file (an image) or the name of a built-in icon to be used as the default icon for markers in both "normal" and "selected" states.